Top Issues In Germanys Election Campaign - UrduPoint

 - Fiscal policy -

-Mired in recession, Germany is seeking to repair its ailing economy, raising questions on how to pay for new investment in creaking infrastructure, defence and the green energy transition.
+Mired in recession, Germany is seeking to repair its ailing economy, raising questions on how it can pay for new investment in creaking infrastructure, defence and the green energy transition.

 For the SPD and the Greens, the answer lies in lifting the so-called debt brake -- a constitutional rule that limits annual structural deficits to 0.35 percent of GDP.